dougeby/IntuneDocs/intune-classic/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 	- **Issue type**: **Technical**
 	- **Service**: **Microsoft Intune**
 	- **Support plan**: **Technical support - included**  (For Intune technical issues, support is complimentary.)
+	>[!IMPORTANT]
+	>If you have a billing or subscription question you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).

 	Choose **Next** to continue.
 4. On the **Problem** blade, select **Severity**, **Problem type**, and **Category** to help us ensure your request is addressed by the right subject matter expert for your problem.
 This also lets us provide **Related help** that might solve your problem without filing a ticket.